 A dispute over child custody may be one of the most important and emotionally charged events you will ever experience as a parent.
 If you are in the process of divorce from a spouse or are involved in a custody dispute, it is critical to have a basic understanding of child custody in Pittsburgh and what to expect.
 A child custody lawyer is your best choice in helping you understand your rights.
 If you need legal advice on child custody in Pittsburgh, please contact our experienced lawyers.
 Sign up for a consultation and get help as soon as possible.

-In Pennsylvania, custody is “the legal right to keep, control, guard, care for, and preserve a child.”
+In Philadelphia, custody is “the legal right to keep, control, guard, care for, and preserve a child.”
 A legal order outlining the custody agreement is a wise choice versus an informal agreement because it could be enforced through the court if necessary.
 Educating yourself on the different kinds of custody and which you wish to seek could help you make an informed decision with the best interest of your child in mind.
 Read on to learn the basics of different types of custody that exist in Pittsburgh.

 Legal custody is the power to make important life decisions for your child, such as decisions regarding education, medical care, and extracurricular activities.
 Legal custody may be shared between parents, meaning that both parents are entitled to share in the decision-making process and receive information together.
-In Pennsylvania, courts ordinarily award joint legal custody to both parents.
+In Philadelphia, courts ordinarily award joint legal custody to both parents.

 Violation of joint legal custody could look like one parent purposefully excluding the other parent from the decision-making process.
 If you think your joint legal custody agreement has been violated, contact a child custody lawyer in Pittsburgh now.
 An attorney for child custody could help you enforce the custody agreement in court.